stevejburge/logtivity/readme.md

 = Can I export the activity logs? =

-Yes, Logtivity makes it easy to export your data into a CSV file.
+Yes, Logtivity makes it easy to export your user activity data into a CSV file.
+Follow these steps for your audit log export:

 * To get started, visit the “Logs” area inside [https://app.logtivity.io](https://app.logtivity.io).
-* You can either search for a specific result, or you can use export all your logs.
+* You can either search for a specific result, or you can use export all your event monitoring logs.
 * When you see the logs you want to export, click “Actions” and then “Export to CSV”.
 * Logtivity will show you the following message: “Export scheduled”.
 * When the export file is ready, Logtivity will send you an email with a download link to the CSV file.